 Fr.
 Nowinski also served as pastor of All Saints Parish, Memphis, and St. Francis D’Assisi Parish, Detroit (1984-89), and as parochial vicar at Our Lady Star of the Sea Parish, Grosse Pointe Woods (2001) and Our Lady of Good Counsel Parish, Detroit (1980-84).

 Fr.
-Nowinski served one term as vicar of the old Southwest Vicariate from 1985-87.
+Nowinski also served as vicar of the old Southwest Vicariate.

 In his later years, he was a hospital chaplain, administering last rites at several local hospitals, including Botsford General Hospital in Farmington Hills, St. John Macomb Hospital in Warren, St. John Oakland Hospital in Madison Heights, DMC-Harper Hospital in Detroit, and for Martha T Berry Medical Care Facility in Mount Clemens.
 He also served as chaplain for American House East and West in Roseville and Knights of Columbus Father Kramer Council 2835 in Center Line.
 He became a senior priest of the Archdiocese of Detroit in 2017.